Don’t go out there… It’s FREEZING!

 As with any concentration of people there is a risk of injuries.
 Combine that concentration with physical activities such as skiing, snowboarding, hiking etc, and you increase that risk of injury many times over.

 Our bodies constantly adapt their temperature to environmental conditions.
-Our internal body temperature, our CORE temperature is regulated by a part of our brain called the hypothalamus.
+Our internal body temperature, called the core temperature, is regulated by a part of our brain called the hypothalamus.

 The hypothalamus checks our current body temperature and compares it with the normal body temperature of about 37°C.